irods-contrib/metalnx-msi/OPEN_SOURCE_USE.md

 Open Source Usage
 =================

-Copyright © 2015-2017 Dell Inc.
+Copyright © 2015-2017 Dell EMC.

 This software is provided under the Software license provided in the <a href="LICENSE"> LICENSE </a> file.

 The information in this file is provided “as is.”
-Dell Inc. makes no representations or warranties of any kind with respect to the information in this publication, and specifically disclaims implied warranties of merchantability or fitness for a particular purpose.
+Dell EMC makes no representations or warranties of any kind with respect to the information in this publication, and specifically disclaims implied warranties of merchantability or fitness for a particular purpose.

 --------------------------------